calroc/Thun/docs/Advent_of_Code_2017_December_3rd.rst

 number that begins at :math:`k - 1`, decreases to zero, then increases to :math:`k`.
 Each row has :math:`2k` members.

-Let’s figure out how, given an index into a row, we can calculate the value there.
+Let's figure out how, given an index into a row, we can calculate the value there.
 The index will be from 0 to :math:`k - 1`.

-Let’s look at an example, with :math:`k = 4`:
+Let's look at an example, with :math:`k = 4`:

 ::

     0 1 2 3 4 5 6 7
     7 6 5 4 5 6 7 8

 .. code:: ipython2